mxochicale/symposiummx/2017/RECOMENDATIONS.md

 The organisers as well as the students should be a bit more rigorous about the quality of both the abstracts and the presentations.
-Personally, I was dissapointed about the cancellation of the panel of Computer Science and Robotics for which I was re-allocated to other room becuase of the cancellation of some speakers.
+Personally, I was dissapointed about the cancellation of the panel of Computer Science and Robotics for which I was re-allocated to other room.
 With this in mind, I am starting to think that you can try to do some kind of peer-review submission where PhD students in their third or four year can provide acute critics to improve the submitted work.
 (I will happyly volunteer for future symposiums in my lines of research)